Thunder Force III: Ports

 Thunder Force III was released on June 9, 1990, in Japan.
 Due to the success of the game for the Mega Drive/Genesis, it was decided that the game would be brought to the arcade scene under the name Thunder Force AC.
 Ported to Sega's System C-2 hardware, Thunder Force AC is almost graphically identical to its Mega Drive counterpart, with only very minor and often unnoticeable differences.
 Thunder Force AC has been described as a retooling of Thunder Force III because it borrows enemies and stages from the earlier Thunder Force II as well as adding some original content.

-Thunder Force AC was also ported to the Super Nintendo Entertainment System in 1991 as Thunder Spirits, by Toshiba.
+Thunder Force AC was also ported to the Super Nintendo Entertainment System in 1991 as Thunder Spirits, by Toshiba EMI.
 The SNES version does away with level selection, changes several levels, and features a modified soundtrack.

 In 1996, Thunder Force III was re-released in Thunder Force Gold Pack 1 for the Sega Saturn.
 Thunder Force AC was re-released in Thunder Force Gold Pack 2, also for the Sega Saturn.

 With Sega buying the rights to the series in 2016, Thunder Force AC was re-released on Nintendo Switch worldwide in May 2020 as part of the Sega Ages line.
 This version includes an easy mode, online leaderboards, improved sound, and various other improvements.